alphagov/govuk-developer-docs/source/manual/howto-checkout-and-commit-to-codecommit.html.md

 1. Find the repository you want to clone using the repository search bar.

 1. Select the "HTTPS (GRC)" repository URL.

+## Clone a repository from CodeCommit

+1. If you already have the repository checked out via github under `/govuk`, there will be a destination clash, so make sure to clone into a fresh directory.
+2. In your shell, obtain AWS credentials and run `git clone` to clone the repository.

+    ```
+    gds aws govuk-tools-poweruser git clone <repository url>
+    ```

+    For example:

+    ```
+    gds aws govuk-tools-poweruser git clone codecommit::eu-west-2://govuk-replatform-test-app
+    ```

+> `git clone` on CodeCommit can sometimes be very slow initially.
+If `git
+> clone` appears to hang at `remote:` or `remote: Enumerating objects`, it's
+> worth waiting several minutes as it may start working.

 ## Pushing to a branch